yuanyuanyuan/codex-father/docs/user/troubleshooting.en.md

 Check Codex CLI presence and syntax; test on terminal first.
 If you see `400 Unsupported model`, switch to a supported model or adjust provider mapping.
 For reasoning effort use `minimal|low|medium|high`.

-Patch mode notes: `--patch-mode` adds a policy note and writes diffs to `<session>/patches/patch.diff`.
-To avoid conflicts with general “style/explanation” base instructions, patch mode skips injecting the base block and keeps only the task text plus the policy note.
-Tune visibility with `--patch-preview-lines` or `--no-patch-preview`; disable artifact with `--no-patch-artifact`.
+Patch mode (DRY RUN): `--patch-mode` shows a `[dry-run] Patch Mode: on` banner and will not modify repository files.
+It adds a policy note and writes diffs to `<session>/patches/patch.diff` (or `--patch-output`).
+To avoid conflicts with general base instructions, patch mode skips injecting the base block and keeps only the task text plus the policy note.
+Tune visibility with `--patch-preview-lines` / `--no-patch-preview`; disable artifact with `--no-patch-artifact`.

+Safety enforcement:

+- You must explicitly acknowledge patch mode; otherwise the CLI exits with code 2.
+Use one of: `--ack-patch-mode`, `--tag DRYRUN`, or env `CODEX_ACK_PATCH_MODE=1`.
+- The following flags conflict with `--patch-mode` and will hard-fail: `--require-change-in`, `--require-git-commit`, `--auto-commit-on-done`, `--repeat-until`.

+Classification:

+- When a valid patch is produced under `--patch-mode`, metadata is normalized to `classification=patch_only` (patch-only, repository unchanged).

 ### View the patch manifest (logs --patches)